igkuzm/klib/Readme.md

 # Library of functions and macros for plain C

-1. chworkdir.h - changes work directory - for Windows to EXEC, for MacOS to BUNDLE/Resources, for
+1. getbundke.h -for Windows to EXEC, for MacOS to BUNDLE/Resources, for Linux - ../share/$progname
-   Linux - to $install_path/share/$progname
 2. alloc.h - macros for malloc, realloc and free functions
 3. cp.h - copy file
 4. cpr.h - copy directory recursive